charelF/Recipes/Fondue.md

 ## Preparation

 - Pour the wine into the caquelon (fondue pot).
 Cut the garlic in small pieces and add it to the whine.
+Add some black pepper to taste.
 Bring to a boil over the stovetop.
 - Once the wine is boiling, add the cheese.
 Its easiest to add the cheese slowly and mix it into the wine, then once its melted add more cheese and so on.
 Try to avoid lumps altought there should not be any forming.
 Stir until all the cheese is melted.
 - The cheese wine mix may be bubbling, though it should not burn.
 - In a cup, combine the kirsch and corn starch, again avoiding lumps.